 Awards for student stipends are made for 12 months for $22,000 per year which includes 10 percent indirect cost.

 Candidates for the Zuckerman Fellows Program are individuals who have, or are pursuing, an MBA, JD, MD, or DMD/DDS degree from an accredited U.S. institution and are seeking an additional degree from the Harvard Graduate School of Education, Harvard School of Public Health, or Harvard Kennedy School.
 Candidates must be citizens of the United States.

 The Zuckerman Fellowship provides one year of tuition and health insurance fees, plus a living stipend of $15,500.

 Questions about eligibility, timing of applications, application guidelines, or the application forms should be directed to Rebecca Lock from the Committee on General Scholarships at 617-496-5042 or firstname.lastname@example.org.

-Dubin Fellows are awarded a scholarship up to full tuition and health fees up to 2 years, depending on the length of their graduate degree program.
-Fellows are also eligible for a stipend up to $5000 to support unpaid summer internships or professional development.
+Dubin Fellows are awarded a scholarship up to full tuition and health fees for up to two years, depending on the length of their graduate degree program.
+Fellows are also eligible for a stipend of up to $5,000 to support unpaid summer internships or professional development.
 Successful applicants will demonstrate their potential as emerging leaders by evidencing strong character, excellent academic credentials, a commitment to pursue a career with transformative impact on society, and the ability to thrive and lead in the face of adversity.
 Dubin Fellows participate in a rich cocurricular program offered by the Center for Public Leadership.
-This Fellowship is open to students entering their first year of study in any of Harvard Kennedy School's master's degree programs.
+This fellowship is open to students entering their first year of study in any of Harvard Kennedy School's master's degree programs.
 Both domestic and international students are eligible to apply.

 Additional information about the fellowship, application procedures, as well as bios of current fellows and alumni, can be found at here under the Fellowships tab.